Tupac Shakur: Film and stage

 The documentary film Tupac: Resurrection was released in November 2003.
 It was nominated for Best Documentary at the 2005 Academy Awards.

 In 2014, the play Holler If Ya Hear Me, based on Shakur's lyrics, played on Broadway, but, among Broadway's worst-selling musicals in recent years, ran only six weeks.
 In development since 2013, a Shakur biopic, All Eyez on Me, began filming in Atlanta in December 2015.
 It was released on June 16, 2017, on Shakur's 46th birthday, albeit to generally negative reviews.

 In August 2019, a docuseries directed by Allen Hughes, Outlaw: The Saga of Afeni and Tupac Shakur, was announced.

+Video games

+In June 2026, it was announced that Shakur's likeness will be featured in the video game Stranger Than Heaven (2027), developed by RGG Studio.
+Shakur's character, Amaru, was developed with supervision from his estate.